-- Adding a margin between the stop price and the exit price will increase the chances that your order will execute.
+- You can add a margin between the stop price and the exit price to increase the likelihood of order execution.

 - Order Trigger

 With the current volatility in the markets and ongoing battles between retail and institutions stop hunting became a hot topic.
-To fight against stop hunting the Auto-stop now has 2 options:
+To fight against stop hunting the Anny offers two options to trigger the stop loss order:

-- On order booking: a regular stop order is placed over your balance as soon as the Auto Invest order is executed.
+- On order booking: In this option, a regular stop order is placed over your balance as soon as the Auto Invest order is executed.

-- On candle close: a liquidation market order will be fired once the close price of the candle is equal to or below the stop level indicated by the signal.
+- On candle close: With this option, a liquidation market order is triggered once the close price of the candle is equal to or below the stop level indicated by the signal.

 Important: please ensure you understand the applicability of this feature to your portfolio.
 It is not recommended to apply it to assets that are highly prone to dumps.